LemmySmackett/LemmySmackettCom/content/stories/mature/a_deal_with_the_devil.md

 Baphisto leans in.
 "Weren't you the one offering the prostate massage?"

 Hank grimaces.
-"I'm good." Ω
+"I'm good." ■